Huputtautunut/ToDoApp/README.md

 Phase 5 : completed,

-Phase 6 : .
+Phase 6 : skipped.
-## Visuals (Screenshots?)

 ## Expected Grade
-5 , because we are awesome and optimistic.
-At least for now that's the only reasoning we can give.
+4-5 , because we completed all the steps.
+The webapp including the UI and backend works.
+The pipeline succeeds.
+The tests passed as well, and we kept updating the tags on gitlab.
+We think, we did what was expected of us.